 The Nut Factory

-As years passed we began roasting other nuts and seeds and making many other products.
-The product line evolved over the next 51 years.
+As years passed we began roasting other nuts and seeds and we started making many other products.
+The product line evolved over the next 63 years.

 The Nut Factory has grown into a large snack food manufacturer.
-We ship over 450 products to businesses everywhere, throughout the United States.
-Our prices are reasonable - just like you would expect from a factory.
-Cash N Carry Direct
+We ship over 600 products to businesses everywhere throughout the United States.
+Our prices are reasonable - just like you would expect from a snack food factory.

 "Going global" was the cry of the mid 1980's.
 In 1982, we tried new crackers in our mixtures.
 Everybody was trying out new ideas.
 Because they are popular, for the last ten years, we have been importing and using these oriental rice crackers in our mixtures.